405th-Infantry-Division/Mantle/mantle.md

 1.9.
 Limitation on Indemnification.
 Notwithstanding anything contained in this Rule to the contrary, except for proceedings to enforce rights to indemnification (which shall be governed by the applicable provisions of this Rule and generally by the Rules with respect to Disputes), the 405th shall not be obligated to indemnify any director or officer in connection with a proceeding (or part thereof) initiated by such person unless such proceeding (or part thereof) was authorized or consented to by the Division Staff of the 405th.
 Without limiting the generality of the foregoing, any indemnification under this Rule shall be subordinate to the policies of insurance applicable to the defense of any acts or omissions giving rise to any claim resulting in possible indemnification under this Rule.

 # Article IX.
 Amendments
-A committee, supervised by the DJO, and consisting of the Division Staff and the Regiment Commanding Officers oversee and manage amendments to the Mantle.
+A committee, supervised by the DJO, and consisting of the Division Staff and the Regiment Commanding Officers, oversees and manages amendments to the Mantle.
 This committee is called the Mantle Review Committee (MRC).

 Amendments and alterations to the Mantle may be proposed by official 405th members to their Commanding Officer who will in turn pass it up until it reaches the DJO.
 Proposals may be submitted by 405th members to the MRC at any time during the year.
 The MRC may also work on proposals at any time throughout the year and have no time constraints upon which a proposal must be addressed.